 Another approach to systematic synthetic lethality discovery specific to human cancer (in contrast to the plethora of yeast synthetic lethality data) was to build a database as done by .
 In their relational database, called “Syn-lethality”, they have curated both known experimentally discovered synthetic lethal pairs in humans (113 pairs) from the literature and those predicted from synthetic lethality between orthologous genes in S. cerevisiae yeast (1114 pairs).
-This knowledge-based database is the first dedicated to human cancer synthetic lethal interactions and integrates gene functional, annotation, pathway and molecular mechanism data with experimental and predicted synthetic lethal gene pairs.
+This knowledge-based database is the first dedicated to human cancer synthetic lethal interactions and integrates gene function annotation, pathway and molecular mechanism data with experimental and predicted synthetic lethal gene pairs.
 This combination of data sources is intended to tackle the trade-off between more conclusive synthetic lethal experiments in yeast and more clinically relevant synthetic lethal experiments in human cancer models, such as RNAi, especially when high-throughput screens are costly and prone to false positives in either system and difficult to replicate across gene backgrounds.
 This database centralises a wealth of knowledge scattered in the literature including cancer relevant genes (BRCA1, BRCA2, PARP1, PTEN, VHL, MYC, EGFR, MSH2, KRAS, and TP53) and is publicly available as a Java App.
 These included the previously mentioned interactions of BRCA1 and BRCA2 with PARP1 and TP53 with WEE1 and PLK1.
 However, the computational methodology was not released, so it is not possible to replicate their results, nor to add to the findings with new datasets, which are limited to 647 human genes.
-Suggested future directions were promising, such as constructing networks of known synthetic lethality, applying known synthetic lethality to cancer treatment, data mining, replicating the approach for synthetic lethality in model organisms, signalling pathways, and develop a complete global network in human cancer or yeast (both of which are still incomplete with experimental data), some of which has been implemented in “SynLethDB” .
+Suggested future directions were promising, such as constructing networks of known synthetic lethality, applying known synthetic lethality to cancer treatment, data mining, replicating the approach for synthetic lethality in model organisms, signalling pathways and developing a complete global network in human cancer or yeast (both of which are still incomplete with experimental data), some of which has been implemented in “SynLethDB” .

 [!ht]

 Machine learning approaches have also been proposed for synthetic lethal discovery .
 Due to concerns that these may be subject to overfitting or noise, developed a meta-analysis method (based on the machine learning methods in Table [tab:methods_meta]) for synthetic lethal gene pairs relevant to developing selective drugs against human cancer, building upon their previous database .
-The used training data of 10,885 synthetic lethal interactions from yeast experiments of which 7347 occurred between the 5,504 non-essential genes.
-Their “metaSL” approach utilises genomic, proteomic and annotation data (including GO terms , PPI, protein complexes, and biological pathway) with strong stastical performance in yeast data (AUROC of 0.871).
+They used training data of 10,885 synthetic lethal interactions from yeast experiments of which 7347 occurred between the 5,504 non-essential genes.
+Their “metaSL” approach utilises genomic, proteomic and annotation data (including GO terms , PPI, protein complexes, and biological pathway) with strong statistical performance in yeast data (AUROC of 0.871).
 The predicted orthologous synthetic lethal partners in human data were not experimentally validated but several would be relevant to cancer such as EGFR with PRKCZ.
 They note that computational approaches scale-up across the genome at lower cost than experimental screen and share their most supported interactions online.
 However, the method is not available for analysis of other genes studied by the cancer research community.
 While machine learning has great potential as a predictor, the results vary greatly depending on the predictive features selected and it is not clear which threshold should be used to report reliably detected genes.
 Syn-Lethality and MetaSL demonstrate the value of computational approaches to synthetic lethality but omit many genes of importance in cancer, such as CDH1, and there remains a need to enable biological researchers to query such genes in a particular tissue or genetic background.